SaijyotiTripathy/Optical-Character-Recognition-Model/README.md

 Download the .h5 model from the repository and then test it using your own dataset.

-## To train a CNN model :
+## Code to my CNN model :

-1. Open the OCR project file here : https://nbviewer.org/github/SaijyotiTripathy/Optical-Character-Recognition-Model/blob/main/OCR_model.ipynb
+1. Download the given OCR_model.ipynb file or Open the file here : https://nbviewer.org/github/SaijyotiTripathy/Optical-Character-Recognition-Model/blob/main/OCR_model.ipynb .
 2. Follow the steps mentioned.
-3. All the datasets are uploaded in zip format in Google Drive
+3. All the datasets are uploaded in zip format in my Google Drive.
 4. Once the model is trained, test it on your dataset.

 ## Training Dataset Link :